Honda Accord (ninth generation): Production

 In Indonesia, the ninth generation Accord was launched on 25 April 2013 and comes available in two trims; the 2.4 VTi and 2.4 VTi-L. All variants are mated to a 5-speed automatic transmission.
 The facelifted Accord was launched on 7 April 2016 at the 24th Indonesia International Motor Show and is only available in 2.4 VTi-L.

 In Malaysia, the ninth generation Accord was launched in September 2013 and comes available in three trims; the 2.0 VTi, 2.0 VTi-L and 2.4 VTi-L. The 2.0 variants use an improved R20Z1 engine while the 2.4 variant uses the all-new Earth Dreams 2.4L engine.
 All variants are mated to a 5-speed torque converter gear box.
 The facelifted Accord was launched in September 2015 in the same three trims but with added features and equipment to each trim.
 It also comes with three new colors; White Orchid Pearl, Obsidian Blue Pearl and Lunar Silver Metallic.
 In November 2017, the 2.4 VTi-L variant gained Honda's Sensing safety features.

 In the Philippines, the ninth generation Accord was launched in 2014 available in two trims: the 2.4 S and 3.5 SV.
 The 2.4 S variant is available only with five-speed automatic transmission while the 3.5 SV is available with six-speed automatic transmission.
 The 3.5 SV features a 3.5L SOHC V6 engine, dual exhaust, sunroof and different designed wheels.
 All models received daytime running lights, reverse camera with dynamic guidelines, active cornering lights, rain sensing wipers, touch screen display panel, ECO assist button and LED Head/Tail lamps.
 The Philippine-spec model is imported from Thailand.

+In the United States the ninth generation Honda Accord comes in LX, Sport, EX, EX-L, & Touring trims.
+The LX, EX, & EX-L comes equipped with a 2.4L Inline 4 with 185hp and 181 ft lbs of torque mated to Hondas first use of a CVT in the Accord, while the Accord Sport gets a small power boost to 189hp and 182 ft lbs of torque also with the new CVT.
+The other engine option is a 3.5L V6 which is standard on the TOURING and optional on the EX-L. The V6 makes 278hp and 252 ft lbs of torque with a new 6 Speed Automatic.